datastax/graph-examples/fraud/README.md

 - [Scenario 4](#scenario4): Fraud - Order placed using the same credit card as an order which resulted in a chargeback
 - [Scenario 5](#scenario5): Fraud - Order placed using the same device as an order which resulted in a chargeback
 - [Scenario 6](#scenario6): Fraud - Order placed using a credit card which is linked to a device which was used by a customer who placed an order which resulted in a chargeback
-- [Scenario 7](#scenario7): Suspicious - Levels of linkage are suspicious even without a chargeback
+- [Scenario 7](#scenario7): Suspicious - Four levels of linkage are suspicious even without a chargeback

 <a name='scenario1'/>